libmapper/libmapper/doc/tutorials/tutorial_c.md

 As you can see, a `void*` pointer must be provided, which must point to a data structure matching the `length` and `type` arguments.
-This data structure is not required to match the length and type of the signal itself—libmpr will perform type coercion if necessary.
+This data structure is not required to match the length and type of the signal itself—libmapper will perform type coercion if necessary.
 More than one 'sample' of signal update may be applied at once by e.g. updating a signal with length 5 using a 20-element array.
 Lastly the `time` argument allows you to specify a time associated with the signal update.
-If your value update was generated locally, or if your program does not have access to upstream timing information (e.g., from a microcontroller sampling sensor values), you can use the macro `MPR_NOW` and _libmpr_ will tag the update with the current time.
+If your value update was generated locally, or if your program does not have access to upstream timing information (e.g., from a microcontroller sampling sensor values), you can use the macro `MPR_NOW` and _libmapper_ will tag the update with the current time.

 So in the "sensor 1" example, assuming in `do_stuff` we have some code which reads sensor 1's value into a float variable called `v1`, the loop becomes: